Oh the weather outside is frightful, and the fire inside delightful, but when Fido has to go, he’s gotta go, gotta go, gotta go…

 Cold weather makes for rough doggy-bathroom trips

-The cold weather can cause a multitude of problems when it comes to potty time.
-This is especially true for dogs with hind end weakness who have a tough time walking to their favorite spot when it’s icy or snowy.
-And the challenge is even greater for dogs in wheelchairs and paralyzed dogs who need to be carried or walked via a harness.
-It’s hard for your dog and it’s hard for you as the caretaker.
-Your dog relies on you for assistance, but it’s cold outside, and no one wants to brave the weather just to take your pup to relieve them self.
+The cold weather can cause a multitude of bathroom challenges.
+Dogs with hind end weakness are more likely to slip and fall while walking to their favorite spot when there’s ice or snow.
+And the challenge is even greater for dogs in wheelchairs or paralyzed dogs who need to be carried or walked with help from a harness.
+Cold weather is rough for your dog and for you.
+When it’s freezing outside, no one wants to brave the elements just to take your pup to relieve them self.

-I have friends who live in Michigan’s Upper Peninsula where even Lake Superior freezes over.
-Their tip for taking their two Shih tzu’s for a bathroom break was, “do it as fast as you can or everyone will freeze.”
+I have good friends who live in Michigan’s Upper Peninsula where even Lake Superior freezes over.
+Their tip for taking their two Shih tzu’s for a bathroom break is, “do it as fast as you can or everyone will freeze.”

-That’s why I want to share a few dog indoor potty options to help you and your pup get through the winter months.
+It’s not an easy way to live.
+That’s why I want to share the top dog indoor potty options to help you get through the winter months.

 Interior grass for easy dog indoor potty transitions

-If your pup is comfortable going potty on the lawn or an outdoor patch of grass, an indoor artificial grass pee pad might be the best option for your home.
-The comfortable look and feel of almost real grass can make the transition of ‘going’ outdoor-to-inside, much simpler.
+If your pup is comfortable “doing their business” on the lawn outside, an indoor artificial turf pee pad could be your best solution.
+The look and feel is similar real grass and once your dog adds their scent, the transition of eliminating inside should go smoothly.
 They’re available for dogs of all sizes from large to small, and sometimes with additional features like a drawer for easy cleanup.

 What the future has in store for dog indoor potty options